comfort4447/Trivia/backend/README.md

 }
 ```

+`GET` `/questions`
+- Fetches a dictionary of questions in which the keys are the ids and the value is the corresponding string of the question

+`DELETE` `/questions/<int:question_id>`
+- Delete question from a dictionary of questions with a particular ID

+`POST` `/questions`
+- This post a new set of questions into the questions dictionary

+`GET` `/categories/<int:category_id>`
+- This get all the questions based on category in the database

+`POST` `/quizzes`
+- This helps to play the quiz by getting the previous questions and the posting the answer.

 ## Testing

 Write at least one test for the success and at least one error behavior of each endpoint using the unittest library.